-The Arbor Day (Tree Day) originated in Nebraska, the US in 1872 and the first Arbor (Tree Day) Day was held on April 10, 1872, and an estimated one million trees were planted that day.
+The Arbor Day Nebraska (Tree Day) originated in Nebraska, the US in 1872, and the first Arbor (Tree Day) Day was held on April 10, 1872, and an estimated one million trees were planted that day.
 Many countries already have a similar holiday.
 Although it is normally observed in the spring, the date varies, depending on the climate and the appropriate planting season.

 Tell your kids about this day and encourage them to plant a tree.
 Seeing them impatiently waiting for him to grow up is good fun.
-In passing, we can explain a lot of information about ecology and other areas that include flora.
+In passing, we can explain a lot of information about the ecology and other areas that include flora.

-INTERNATIONAL DAY OF THE TREE
+INTERNATIONAL DAY OF THE TREE – Arbor Day Nebraska

 In order to preserve the precious tree population and thus the climate in the world, it does not need so much.
 Everyone can help!
 You just have to plant a tree yourself.
 One of the biggest hands-on activities shared around the world is the International Day of the Tree.
-Every year on April 25th, cities, municipalities, forestry offices and associations jointly plant park, avenue, and street trees.
-Be part of this great community and plant a tree too!

 IDEA FOR THE DAY OF THE TREE WAS ALREADY CREATED IN 1872